Cremlingen transmitter

 The 800 kW vacuum tube transmitters have been dismantled, and since the middle of the 1990s the transmitter power has been 200 kW all day, provided by two 100 kW transmitters.
 In 2005, a fully transistorised and DRM capable 800 kW transmitter station was installed.

 From 2001 to 2003 the program of the pop music radio MEGARADIO was transmitted using the backup station on 630 kHz and the 137-metre-high radio mast as the aerial.
-This was made possible after this frequency, which had been used from 1978 until the mid-1990s for transmissions of SFB and NDR on 630 kHz from the Dannenberg transmitter in the daytime, had been recoordinated for 24-hour transmission from the Cremlingen transmitter.
+This was made possible after this frequency, which had been used from 1978 until the mid-1990s for transmissions of SFB and NDR on 630 kHz from the Dannenberg transmitter in the daytime, had been re-coordinated for 24-hour transmission from the Cremlingen transmitter.

 From 1 April 2005 until 2 January 2013, the program of Voice of Russia was transmitted from Cremlingen on 630 kHz.
 Switch-off was planned for 31 December 2012, but a technical fault caused transmissions to continue until 2 January 2013.

 The last programme to be transmitted from this station was that of Deutschlandradio.
 Transmissions ceased on 31 December 2015.
 All masts have been demolished.